Electric vehicle charging at night, blue charging cable connected to a dark sports car EV charging cable plugged into a car

 Yes — home, workplace or public charging

-Yes — plug-in charging extends EV range
+Yes — plug-in charging required to receive full EV benefit.

 No plug-in charging needed